xwmx/nb/README.md

-  get_basename  Print the filename / basename at the specified <id>. get_id        Get the id for <filename>. get_max_id    Get the maximum id for the notebook. rebuild       Rebuild the index.
-Some ids might change. reconcile     Remove duplicates and update index for added and deleted files. show          Print the index. update        Overwrite the <existing-filename> entry with <new-filename>.
+  get_basename  Print the filename / basename at the specified <id>. get_id        Get the id for <filename>. get_max_id    Get the maximum id for the notebook. rebuild       Rebuild the index, listing files by last modified, reversed.
+                Some ids will change.
+Prefer `nb index reconcile`. reconcile     Remove duplicates and update index for added and deleted files. show          Print the index. update        Overwrite the <existing-filename> entry with <new-filename>.